dreedyman/gcaps/README.md

 Build the project using `gradlew` (gradle wrapper)

-There is a stand-alone script in the build directory that can be run.
+There are stand-alone scripts in the src/main/scripts directory that can be run.
 Run it as follows:

-`groovy -Djna.library.path=$ESP_ROOT/lib bin/AstrosAGARD445.groovy`
+`groovy -Djna.library.path=$ESP_ROOT/lib -Dnative.lib.dist=../distributions/native-lib-dist-open-6.2/mac  src/main/scriptsn/AstrosAGARD445.groovy`

 Note that when running the script, you will be prompted as follows: